jmd-dk/concept/doc/troubleshooting.rst

 If CO\ *N*\ CEPT and its dependencies have been installed from the front-end, these have been somewhat tailored to the architecture of the front-end.
-If the remote node to which you are submitting the CO\ *N*\ CEPT job has a different architecture, things may go wrong.
-The easy solution is then of course to switch to using a different remote queue/partition with nodes that have similar architecture to that of the front-end.
+If the remote node to which you are submitting the CO\ *N*\ CEPT job has a different architecture, things might go wrong.
+A trivial solution is then of course to switch to using a different remote queue/partition with nodes that have similar architecture to that of the front-end.